-Enter your zip code to check the tap in your area.
+Enter your zip code to check the tap water quality in your area.

 Reverse osmosis is a water filtration system that works using pressure.
 With the force of this pressure, water is conducted through a semi-permeable membrane, from an unfiltered side (in this case your tap water) to a filtered side.
 In this way, pure water (relatively speaking) is separated from any pollutant molecules that are too large…Read More